vim-city/vim-city/README.md

 # VIM City

 _Welcome to VIM City!
 Vim City is an interactive top down game designed to teach beginners how to use VIM commands while solving Javascript coding challenges.
-VIM commands are keyboard shortcuts for navigating a cursor_
+VIM commands are keyboard shortcuts for navigating a cursor._

 ## How It Works

-To start playing, you have the option of signing/signing up with your username or password, or signing up with GitHub or you can also play the game as a guest.
+To start playing, you have the option of signing in/signing up with your username and password, or signing up with GitHub.

 We highly suggest that beginners read through our How To Play instructions to get a detailed overview of how VIM commands work in this game.